Vivonne Bay, Kangaroo Island, South Australia © Jess Caldwell

 Mindil Beach, located in the Northern Territory’s Darwin, is much more than just a beach.
 Swimming isn’t recommended, but the beach festivities more than make up for it.
 There’s always something going on – whether it’s fun runs, festivals or the beloved Mindil Beach Sunset Markets where you’ll find flavoursome food in abundance.

 Find out more about Darwin

 While many of Western Australia’s most impressive beaches lie in remote locations, you’ll find one of the state’s best just a short drive from Perth.
 Cottesloe Beach is a long-standing favourite spot for both locals and visitors.
 This sparkling stretch of sand plays host to art exhibitions – including the annual Sculpture by the Sea – exciting surf, family-friendly cycling trails and delicious eateries.
 Good vibes aren’t hard to come by here.

-Read our Guide to Perth
+Read our Perth